 The Bangladeshi diaspora comprising people from different districts of Bangladesh, is one of the largest diaspora communities in the world.
 There are simple correlations between the Bangladeshi diaspora and the climate-change concerns of Bangladesh.
 Oral testimonies from different generations of Bangladeshi diaspora suggest climate change-induced disasters and thereby affected livelihood act as both push (migrating overseas documented and undocumented) and pull (bringing in peers from the homeland) factors.
-However, hardly any social-historical survey on overseas migration from Bangladesh is available.
-According to interviewed diaspora interlocutors and former diplomats, the Bangladeshi diaspora is socio-psychologically affected by the miseries of left-behind families in Bangladesh due to emotional ties.
-Different diaspora associations claimed that the social engagement of the diaspora with local community networks in Bangladesh also impacts them when their native people in Bangladesh suffer economic, health, livelihood and life security threats due to climate change-induced vulnerabilities.
+However, hardly any social-historical survey on overseas migration from Bangladeshi diaspora is socio-psychologically affected by the miseries of left-behind families in Bangladeshi diaspora with local community networks in Bangladesh also impacts them when their native people in Bangladesh suffer economic, health, livelihood and life security threats due to climate change-induced vulnerabilities.
 The Bangladeshi diaspora, driven by their social and humanitarian obligation, psychologically and financially supports their left-behind families and peers in Bangladesh during and after disasters.